-As Dental Hygiene major at UNE, you benefit from experiential learning activities that ensure you possess the knowledge, skills and confidence to succeed in the workplace upon earning your degree.
+As a Dental Hygiene major at UNE, you benefit from experiential learning activities that ensure you possess the knowledge, skills, and confidence to succeed in the workplace upon earning your degree.
 These experiences include the work you do as a student clinician in your third and fourth years in the program at UNE's completely modern dental hygiene clinic on our Portland Campus.
 In the clinic, we provide services to more than 5,000 patients per year.

 Coleman Dental Hygiene Clinic